Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 This article gives detailed insights into polyurethane rollers.
 Read further to learn more about:

-- What is a polyurethane roller?
+What is a Polyurethane Roller?

-- Properties of polyurethane
+Properties of Polyurethane

-- And much more…
+And much more…

 Chapter 1: What is a Polyurethane Roller?

-Polyurethane is regarded as the most extensively used elastomer material for rollers.
+Polyurethane is the most extensively used elastomer material for rollers.
 It is possible to make a variety of blends from different types and proportions of its compounding ingredients.
 Through blending, varying mechanical properties are obtained to suit a particular use.
 The most desirable properties of polyurethane are its toughness, high impingement resistance, shock absorption, and fatigue resistance.

 Chapter 2: Advantages of Polyurethane Rollers

-As mentioned earlier, with its different types and proportions of polyols, diisocyanates, and curatives, polyurethane can have almost any property to suit a particular use.
-It is a very versatile material that can be engineered to have different mechanical properties.
+Wide range of physical properties - As mentioned earlier, with its different types and proportions of polyols, diisocyanates, and curatives, polyurethane can have almost any property to suit a particular use.
+It is a very versatile material that can be engineered with different mechanical properties.